MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Set-SPUsageDefinition.md

 ```

 ### -UsageDatabaseEnabled
-Set to export usage data from the local server.
+Set to export usage data from the local server to the Usage database.

 ```yaml
 Type: SwitchParameter